NephMakes/Engraved/README.md

 * Can automatically hide out of combat

 Recent updates:
-* Updated for WoW 8.0: Battle for Azeroth
+* Updated for patch 8.3